Parasite Testing | What You Need to Know (2024)

 Microbiome testing can be a useful tool to find out if dysbiosis is contributing to digestive symptoms.
 Common indications for a gut health test include:

-If symptoms indicate SIBO, it can be helpful to order an Advanced Gut Health Test in conjunction with a SIBO Breath Test to assess full digestive capacity.
+If symptoms indicate SIBO, it can be helpful to order a Gut Health Test in conjunction with a SIBO Breath Test to assess full digestive capacity.

 But, as you know, gut health and the gut microbiome have a far-reaching impact on the body.
 This means that a gut health test is a useful part of root-cause analysis for symptoms manifesting outside the digestive system too.